parisa-chavoshi/trips_app/README.md

 ## Making API Calls

-This app authorizes API requests through checking the username, which it expects to be sent as a URL param.
+This app authorizes API requests through checking the username, which it expects to be sent as a URL param called "self".

 There are 3 users available to use: 'user1', 'user2', and 'user3'.